10 Gut Healthy Ways to Eat Eggs and Fermented Foods}

 1. Fermented food contains lactic acid bacteria (Probiotics)

 2. Fermented food is rich in enzymes.
-We consider the benefit of enzymes to the the #1 most under-recognized health attribute of raw fermented foods.
+We consider the benefit of enzymes to the #1 most under-recognized health attribute of raw fermented gut healthy foods.

 3. Raw fermented foods increase your energy.